ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 Apart from this, we have invested a lot into `GreenDonut` to ensure that you can use the source-generated `DataLoader` without any dependencies on `HotChocolate`.
 Since `DataLoader` is ideally used between the business layer and the data layer and is transparent to the REST or GraphQL layer.

 With Hot Chocolate 14, you can now add the `HotChocolate.Types.Analyzers` package and the `GreenDonut` package to your data layer.
-The analyzers package is just the source generator and will not be a dependency of your package.
+The analyzers package is just the source generator and will not be a dependency of your own package.
 We will generate the `DataLoader` code plus the dependency injection code for registering your `DataLoader`.
 You simply need to add the `DataLoaderModuleAttribute` to your project like the following:

 ```csharp
 [assembly: DataLoaderModule("CatalogDataLoader")]
 ```

 Lastly, on the topic of DataLoader we have made the DataLoader cache observable allowing you to share entities between DataLoader for even more efficient caching.
-Lets for say that we have two brand DataLoader, one fetches the entity by id and the other one by name.
+Lets for instance say that we have two brand DataLoader, one fetches the entity by id and the other one by name.
+How can we make sure that we do not fetch the same entity twice just because we have different keys?

 ```csharp
 internal static class BrandDataLoader